Tech-at-DU/ACS-4330-Query-Languages/Assignments/FinalProjectSpec.md

 You can build your own project from scratch or choose one or more of the tutorials here: https://www.howtographql.com

 The how to GraphQL tutorials inlcude front end and server projects.
 You can choose to make the front end backend or both!
+There are projects using React, TypeScript, JavaScript, Elixir, Ruby, Python, and Go, choose your favorite!

 ### Stretch Requirements/Challenges (Optional)